tsuda16k/materialmodifier/README.md

 processing.

 The `log_epsilon` and `filter_epsilon` are parameters that are used for image processing procedures.
-You need not to change this value in most cases.
+You need not change this value in most cases.

 ## Parameters of the modif2() function